Austin Metro: Rover Metro

 At the end of 1987, the Austin marque was shelved.
 The Austin badge was removed from the cars, which continued to be manufactured with no marque badge, just a model name badge.
 Rover management never allowed Rover badges on the Montego or the Maestro in their home market, although they were sometimes referred to as "Rovers" in the press and elsewhere.
 They wore badges that were the same shape as the Rover longship badge, but which did not say "Rover".
 By this stage, Rover was in the final stages of developing the new Rover 200 Series and Rover 400 Series models in conjunction with Honda, and it was also working on a replacement for the Metro.

-During the 1980s, the media had published photographs of the "Austin AR6" concept car, which would have been a completely new design, but towards the end of the decade Rover decided to restyle and reengineer the existing Metro design instead.
+During the 1980s, the media had published photographs of the "Austin AR6" concept car, which would have been a completely new design, but towards the end of the decade Rover decided to restyle and re-engineer the existing Metro design instead.

 The new Rover Metro was finally launched in May 1990, being a heavily revised version of the original Metro and fitted with a new range of engines.

 The proven 998 cc and 1275 cc A-Series engines (the 1275cc unit was heavily modified and saw service in the classic Mini right up to the end of Mini production in October 2000) gave way to the all-new K-series engine.
 These were available in 1.1 litre (1118 cc 60 bhp) and 1.4 litre (1396 cc 76 bhp) 8-valve versions, while a 16-valve engine was available in the GTi (early variants are 95 bhp SPi while the later MPi version has 103 bhp) and the early GTa.
 All models used end-on gearboxes designed jointly by Rover and Peugeot.
-In 1993, a 1.4 PSA TUD diesel from the Citroën AX and Peugeot 106 was launched; this was the first time the Metro had been available with a diesel engine.
+In 1992, a 1.4 PSA TUD diesel from the Citroën AX and Peugeot 106 was launched; this was the first time the Metro had been available with a diesel engine.
+At the same time an automatic version was launched with a CVT-type gearbox.

 The Hydragas suspension was finally modified to accept front to rear interconnection in the way that Alex Moulton had intended, to improve handling and ride quality.